 7. Where do we stand internationally regarding ESG reporting and responsibility?

-Standardized ESG reporting requirements have been implemented globally, investors are paying greater focus on ESG performance, rules are being devised to assure ESG compliance, and sustainability is becoming more important in all industries and nations.
+Standardized ESG reporting requirements have been implemented globally, investors are paying greater focus on ESG performance, rules are being devised to ensure ESG compliance, and sustainability is becoming more critical in all industries and nations.